 7. Requests the Secretary-General and the High Commissioner to provide the resources necessary to enable the Office of the High Commissioner to support the above-mentioned activities appropriately, in particular the annual meetings of the regional organizations’ focal points for cooperation and the dedicated fellowship programme;

-8. Requests the High Commissioner to hold in 2025 a workshop on regional human rights organizations to take stock of developments since the workshop held in 2022, including a thematic discussion on the role of regional organizations in relation to the right to a clean, healthy and sustainable environment, based on concrete and practical experience of regional organizations working in the field of human rights, in order to share information on best practices, lessons learned and possible new forms of cooperation, with the participation of relevant experts from international, regional, subregional and interregional human rights organizations, as well as Member States, observers, national human rights institutions and non-governmental organizations;
+8. Requests the High Commissioner to hold in 2028 a workshop on regional and subregional human rights organizations to take stock of developments since the workshop held in 2025, including a thematic discussion on the role of regional organizations in preventing and addressing human rights violations in the digital space , based on concrete and practical experience of regional organizations working in the field of human rights, in order to share information on best practices, lessons learned and possible new forms of cooperation, with the participation of relevant experts from international, regional, subregional and interregional human rights organizations, as well as Member States, observers, national human rights institutions and non-governmental organizations;

-9. Also requests the High Commissioner to present to the Human Rights Council, at its sixty-first session, a report containing a summary of the discussions held at the above-mentioned workshop and the progress made towards the implementation of the present resolution.
+9. Also requests the High Commissioner to present to the Human Rights Council, at its seventieth session, a report containing a summary of the discussions held at the above-mentioned workshop and the progress made towards the implementation of the present resolution.

-55th meeting 3 April 2023

-[Adopted without a vote.]